 The new restrictions

-According to the new entry in Annex III to the EU Cosmetics Regulation, M-N-MA can be used:
+According to the new entry in Annex III to the EU Cosmetics Regulation, M-N-MA must meet the following concentration limits:

 - In leave-on products up to 0.1%;